Leodie/ImprovedMagnitude/README.md

 This module was created **before June 27, 2022**.
 It may contain outdated code and compatibility issues.
 Please use with caution.

 ## Introduction:
 The ImprovedMagnitude module revolutionizes hitbox calculations, offering enhanced accuracy and flexibility.
 It takes into account various properties, including the size of the enemy, to deliver precise results.
-Whether you need to determine the closest foe, the farthest adversary, or even hit the nearest target within a specific range, ImprovedMagnitude has got you covered.

 ### Why Use ImprovedMagnitude?
 - Pinpoint Accuracy: Consider the size of the enemy when calculating hitboxes, ensuring you accurately hit your targets, even if they're colossal.